 All registered Cub Scouts may design, build and enter cars that are eligible to participate in the event.
 The cars entered should be substantially the Scout’s work with minimal assistance from the parents.
-Obviously parents will need to make the major cuts that may require the use of power tools or sharp tools, however the goal is a Scout built car that parents coach and advise along the way.
+Obviously parents will need to make the major cuts that may require the use of power tools or sharp tools; however, the goal is a Scout built car that parents coach and advise along the way.
 Please allow your Scout the success of building their racer.
 The memory you’re building is your time together, not the perfect car.
-Siblings and friends up to 16 years of age may design, build and enter cars that are eligible to participate in the "Open Class Race" event.
-Participants 16 years and older, must enter and race in the “Outlaw Class Race.”
-The Outlaw Race has very liberal design standards (See Outlaw Design).
+Siblings and friends up to 16 years of age may design, build and enter cars that are eligible to participate in the open class race event.
+Participants 16 years and older, must enter and race in the outlaw class race.
+The outlaw race has very liberal design standards.

 2. Essential Materials

 For all races, all cars entered shall be constructed from the official BSA Pinewood Derby Kit (referred to below as “the kit”).
 Only the wheels that are supplied with your BSA kit are allowed.
 Kits may be purchased from the Boy Scout Shop or from the pack committee.
 Prefab kits from Hobby Lobby, Michael's or other craft stores are not allowed.
 Derby registration officials have knowledge of these kits and will reject them at registration.

 Scouts who placed first, second or third in their pack's pinewood derby can participate in the district pinewood derby.

 Scouts must enter and register their own car.
 This means that the Cub Scout must be present at inspection and registration to enter his car into competition.
 For open and outlaw classes, car entries may be made via proxy.

 For all race classes, only cars built since last year’s derby will be allowed.
 Cars that have competed in previous pinewood derby races will be disqualified.

 6. Single Entry per Person per Class